afranks86/factor-sensitivity/README.md

 and all robustness in both r2 and lambda parameterizations

 - ```make_interval_plot```
 Function to generate Figures 2 and Appendix Figure 4.
-Input: a
+Input: